MavrykDynamics/maven-finance/src/indexer/README.md

 # Deploy the indexer on Kubernetes

-The documentation about the deployment is inside de **Infrastructure** subfolder.
+The documentation about the deployment is inside de **Infrastructure** subfolder [here](../infrastructure/helm-charts/mavryk-indexer/README.md).

 # Indexer debug and update useful info